Escaped murderer Danelo Cavalcante captured

 State police said they believe he was looking for a place to hide when he saw an open garage.
 There, he stole a .22-caliber rifle and ammunition, and fled when the homeowner who was in the garage drew a pistol and shot at him several times, state police said.

 “He didn’t, I believe, recognize that the owner was in there.
-And I think he was probably looking for a place to hide, ran for that garage, saw the firearm, grabbed that, encountered the homeowner and fled with the firearm,” Lt.
-Col. George Bivens said Tuesday.
+And I think he was probably looking for a place to hide, ran for that garage, saw the firearm, grabbed that, encountered the homeowner and fled with the firearm,” Bivens said Tuesday.

 That led hundreds of law enforcement personnel to search an area of about 8 to 10 square miles near South Coventry Township, roughly 30 miles northwest (50 kilometers) of Philadelphia.